nmshd/documentation/_docs_integrate/10-connector-installation.md

 Read more about listing available docker image tags [here]({% link _docs_explore/52-connector.md %}#connector-docker-image).

+### Familiarize with our policies

+Before setting up Enmeshed, you should familiarize yourself with our [Security Considerations]({% link _docs_integrate/42-connector-security.md %}) and [Privacy Considerations]({% link _docs_integrate/43-connector-privacy.md %}).

 ## Installation with Docker

 Make sure that you have installed docker-compose.
 Visit [the official installation guide](https://docs.docker.com/compose/install/) for more information.

 ### Option 1: docker compose including MongoDB

 **ATTENTION:** The Docker compose files we provide in this tutorial are not recommended to use in production scenarios.
-Please read [Use Compose in production](https://docs.docker.com/compose/production/) for more information on how to write a production-grade compose file.
+Please read [Use Compose in production](https://docs.docker.com/compose/production/) for more information on how to write a production-grade compose file and our [Security Considerations]({% link _docs_integrate/42-connector-security.md %}#docker-compose-file-security-considerations).
 {: .notice--warning}

 Go through the following steps to start the Connector: